llagendijk/GoodWeUSBLogger/README.md

 ```bash
 $ sudo  goodweusb2mqtt
 ```
+Unless the logfile is defined in the configuration file, all output will be sent to the terminal.

-The systemd service unit goodweusb2mqtt.service in installed when the setup s run as described above.
+A systemd service unit goodweusb2mqtt.service in installed in /usr/lib/systemd/system when the setup is run as described above.
-It may be necessary to correct the path to the executable when pthon installs it in a different place.
+It may be necessary to correct the path to the executable when python installs it in a different place.

+To enable automotic start at boot and start the service execute:
 '''bash
 systemctl enable goodweusb2mqtt.service
 systemctl start goodweusb2mqtt.service